Ricardo Autobahn: Career

 In 2009, Matthews released a video on YouTube called "The Golden Age of Video".
 This was a mash-up of video clips from various TV Shows and movies.
 In 2012, he collaborated on a Christmas single release titled "And The Salvation Army Band Plays" with Helen Love, and playing keyboards with the band.
-Matthews also co-founded Pound Shop Boys with Phil Fletcher, performing covers of songs from children's television programmes in the style of the Pet Shop Boys.
+Matthews also co-founded Pound Shop Boys with Phil Fletcher, performing covers of theme tunes to children's television programmes in the style of the Pet Shop Boys.

 As a remixer and producer, Ricardo Autobahn has remixed Becky's dance single, "Less Than Three", The Crimea's "Loop a Loop", along with singles by Nathalie Archangel, Jane Badler and Christopher Anton.
-And he directed work vocalist/performer Brooke R. Calder's on-stage personae Lolly Pop in collaboration with Minneapolis producers Monte Moir and Doctor Fink.
+He co-produced vocalist/performer Brooke R. Calder's on-stage personae Lolly Pop in collaboration with Minneapolis producers Monte Moir and Doctor Fink.

 In 2014, Matthews joined the band Helen Love to play keyboards for a number of dates, including at Primavera Sound in Spain.
 He also remixed Helen Love's "Pogo Pogo".